temporalio/features/README.md

 ### External Server and Namespace

-By default, a [temporalite](https://github.com/DataDog/temporalite) is dynamically started at runtime to handle all feature runs and a namespace is dynamically generated.
+By default, a [CLI Dev Server](https://github.com/temporalio/cli/#start-the-server) is dynamically started at runtime to handle all feature runs and a namespace is dynamically generated.
 To not start the embedded server, use `--server` to specify the address of a server to use.
 Similarly, to not use a dynamic namespace (that may not be registered on the external server), use `--namespace`.